Back to Blog

 WhatsApp Wedding Planning: The Complete Guide to RSVP, Invitations & Guest Coordination

-58.6% of Indian couples use WhatsApp for all wedding planning.
-Master RSVP tracking, invitations, and guest coordination with this guide.
+58.6% of Indian couples use WhatsApp for all wedding planning — but most do it wrong.
+Fix your RSVP chaos, guest groups, and invitations with this guide.

 AJ